RutikKulkarni/ReferralNetworkHub/README.md

 ## Contributing

 We welcome contributions from the community!
+If you're interested in contributing to the development of ReferralNetworkHub, you can do so by:

-Please read the [contribution guidelines](CONTRIBUTING.md) for details on how to contribute to this project.
+- **Code Contributions:** Please read the [contribution guidelines](CONTRIBUTING.md) for details on how to contribute to the codebase.

+- **Design Contributions:** If you're interested in contributing to the design of ReferralNetworkHub, you can access our Figma file to contribute to the design progression.
+[Figma Design Progression](https://www.figma.com/file/O25SL6ufvv67r4vBz31jgf/ReferralNetworkHub?type=design&node-id=4%3A19&mode=design&t=h5XaukC9ULBDOzHo-1)

+For more information or inquiries, you can contact at [rutikkulkarni2001@gmail.com](mailto:rutikkulkarni2001@gmail.com).

 ## License